CSR Permit

 Please Log in or Create an account to join the conversation.

-- Ewart and Vivian Halford
+Ewart and Vivian Halford replied the topic: CSR Permit

 Once I was happy with the hot tyre pressure I left it alone, it is just a matter of playing around till you get it right.